mitrasiddharth/mitrasiddharth.github.io/index.md

 * <em>january 2019:</em> I will be attending the <a href="http://workshop.tcs.tifr.res.in" target="_blank">Workshop on Learning Theory</a>, co-organised by TIFR and MIT.

 ## preprints
-Expect this space to populate around the August end/early Sept. timeframe!
+Expect this space to populate around August end/early September!
 Exciting stuff coming soon!